 Most desktops and older laptops rely on mechanical hard disk drives to store apps, documents, photos, music, videos and so on.
 Solid-state drive (SSD) technology replaces those spinning disks with digital memory chips.

-These chips tend to run faster than a mechanical hard drive, as well as being generally more resilient and less prone to damage if the laptop is dropped.
+These SSDs tend to run faster than a mechanical hard drive, as well as being generally more resilient and less prone to damage if the laptop is dropped.
 (Because there are fewer moving parts to damage.)
 That’s a good feature to have in a school environment when students are constantly bolting between classes and heading off to sports and other activities.

 Some schools let students choose between a laptop or tablet running either Microsoft Windows* or Apple* operating system software.
 Other schools require one or the other, and will tell you which type you need to buy.